Can spinal cord injury cause tachycardia?

 Why Tachycardia Occurs After Spinal Cord Injury

-The majority of spinal cord injury patients actually experience bradycardia, which is when your heart rate is at or below 60 beats per minute.
+The majority of spinal cord injury patients actually experience bradycardia, which is when your heart rate is slower than average, at or below 60 beats per minute.

 When sympathetic response is disrupted, it cannot oppose parasympathetic response, and your heart rate drastically slows down.